Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Abstract

 The complexity of distributed edge coloring depends heavily on the \emph{palette size} as a function of the maximum degree $\Delta$.
 In this paper we explore the complexity of edge coloring in the $\LOCAL$ model in different palette size regimes.
 Our results are as follows.

-\begin{itemize} \item We simplify the \emph{round elimination} technique of Brandt et al.~\cite{BrandtEtal16} and prove that $(2\Delta-2)$-edge coloring requires $\Omega(\log_\Delta \log n)$ time w.h.p.~and $\Omega(\log_\Delta n)$ time deterministically, \emph{even on trees}.
-The simplified technique is based on two ideas: the notion of an \emph{irregular running time} (in which network components terminate the algorithm at prescribed, but irregular times) and some general observations that transform \emph{weak} lower bounds into \emph{stronger} ones.
+\begin{description} \item[Lower Bounds:] First, we simplify the \emph{round elimination} technique of Brandt et al.~\cite{BrandtEtal16} and prove that $(2\Delta-2)$-edge coloring requires $\Omega(\log_\Delta \log n)$ time w.h.p.~and $\Omega(\log_\Delta n)$ time deterministically, \emph{even on trees}.
+Second, we show that a natural approach to computing $(\Delta+1)$-edge colorings (Vizing's theorem) via extending partial colorings by iteratively re-coloring parts of the graph in the worst case requires recoloring subgraphs of diameter $\Omega(\Delta\log n)$.